NEWS: Royal Caribbean reported its financial results for the fiscal year of 2020 and expects phased approach to cruising.

 “Guests are sharing very positive reviews and we are also seeing a higher proportion of first-time cruisers than expected.
 We believe that these cruises, even before the availability of vaccines, are helping us learn and demonstrate to others how we can operate successfully under the current COVID-19 environment,” noted Mr. Fain.

-The Company also continues to prepare and develop its plan to meet the Framework for Conditional Sailing Order issued by the U.S. Centers for Disease Control and Prevention (CDC) for US sailings.
+Royal Caribbean Group also continues to prepare and develop its plan for a phased approach to cruising to meet the Framework for Conditional Sailing Order issued by the U.S. Centers for Disease Control and Prevention (CDC) for US sailings.
 While the framework represents an important step to return to service, many uncertainties remain as to the specifics, timing, and cost of implementing its requirements.

 On January 29, 2021, the Company announced it had entered into a definitive agreement to sell its Azamara brand in an all-cash transaction for $201 million.
 The deal includes Azamara’s three-ship fleet and associated intellectual property.